 Insurers have an obligation to you to handle your claim as efficiently and effectively as possible and in utmost good faith.
-They’ll do their best to finalise your claim as quickly and efficiently as possible, once all documentary evidence is received.
+They’ll do their best to finalise your claim as quickly and efficiently as possible.
+Once all documentary evidence is received, of course.

 However, this doesn’t always mean that a claim can be wrapped up within a few days or weeks.
 If a claim is complex, high value, or requires litigation, it can take many months or even years to reach a conclusion.
 This is often true of professional indemnity and liability claims, which tend to be more complex in nature.